-Employees who take a leave of absence often do so because of an illness, the need to care for a close family member with an illness, a death in the family (bereavement leave), military service, the birth or adoption of a child, or jury duty.
+Employees who take a leave of absence often do so because of an illness, the need to care for a close family member with an illness, a death in the family (sometimes called funeral or bereavement leave), military service, the birth or adoption of a child, or jury duty.

 Am I entitled to a leave of absence?

 There’s nothing that requires all companies in the United States to offer leaves of absence to their employees, but in some situations, you may be protected by the Fair Labor Standards Act, Family and Medical Leave Act (FMLA), or the Uniformed Services Employment and Reemployment Rights Act (USERRA).

 Typically, it's at the discretion of individual employers to set standards for leaves of absence and define them within the company employee handbook.